omgslinux/nginx-vhost-generator/README.md

 SSLCLIENT_FASTCGI=""
 ```

+* Currently, the most used template is for symfony >4.x (i.e. webroot is public/ directory).
+There's also a proxy
+template to be used in frontend.
+Last news is a nextcloud template for backend.
+Other webapps and configs will come.
+The templates live in the _templates/ directory.
+PRs are also welcome.
 * DO NOT FORGET to set the correct VHOST_TYPE in your file
 * You can set the format for the log directory to something different to ${SERVER}.${SUFFIX}, like ${SUFFIX}/${SERVER}.
-You can do
-this by modifying the LOGDIRFORMAT variable in getLogDirFormat function in defaults.inc, or define LOGDIRFORMAT in single vhosts.
+You can do this by modifying the LOGDIRFORMAT variable in getLogDirFormat function in defaults.inc,
+or define LOGDIRFORMAT in single vhosts.
 The directory for logs will be /var/log/nginx/$LOGDIRFORMAT.
-* Currently, the most used template is for symfony >4.x (i.e. webroot is public/ directory).
-Other webapps and configs
-(nextcloud, wordpress, etc) will come.
-PRs are also welcome.
 * If ${SSL_CERTIFICATE} is empty or not set, there will be no https block
 * When you are finished, you can generate the config file by running ./mkvhost.sh <dir>, which will:
     * Include any .inc file inside <dir>